aman431/Python_Program/README.md

 5) Reverse a string not the character of that string.

 ## Motive
-In this i want to be an explore each side of Python
+Motive is that i want to be an explore each side of Python